nrinaudo/kantan.csv/docs/src/main/tut/01-rows_as_collections.md

 reader.foreach(println _)
 ```

 Note that each result is wrapped in an instance of [`CsvResult`].
-This allows parsing to be entirely safe - no exception
+This allows decoding to be entirely safe - no
-will be thrown, all error conditions are encoded at the type level.
-If safety is not a concern and you'd rather let
+exception will be thrown, all error conditions are encoded at the type level.
+If safety is not a concern and you'd
-your code crash than deal with error conditions, you can use [`asUnsafeCsvReader`] instead.
+rather let your code crash than deal with error conditions, you can use [`asUnsafeCsvReader`] instead.

 ## Internals
-Parsing is type class based.
-Our example worked because kantan.csv can parse rows as collections of any type `A` such
+Decoding is type class based.
+Our example worked because kantan.csv can decode rows as collections of any type `A` such
 that there is an implicit `CellDecoder[A]` in scope.
 Since all primitive types are supported by default, the compiler
 was able to find a `CellDecoder[Float]`, and there was no further work required on your part.